raffaelj/Monoplane/README.md

 ];
 EOF

 # This is the last step, because it requires a user input.
-You shouldn't copy-paste
-# everything, but it happens...

-# create admin user
+# create admin user, type a email, a password and press Enter
 ./mp account/create --user raffael --name Raffael

-# type a password and press Enter
 ```

 ## Copyright and License